msr8/spotify/README.md

 # 1) Introduction
+Developed a spotify scraper and a corresponding website enabling users to receive personalized recommendations based on Spotify track links or IDs

 <br>

 Some features of the scraper:
+- Leveraged the Spotify API to scrape the audio features of over 7 million songs
-- Implemented extensive error handling as to ensure that the scraper doesn't stop overnight due to any error
+- Implemented robust error handling within the scraper as to prevent interruptions due to errors during operation, thereby ensuring continuous operation over extended durations without interruptions
+- Demonstrated adeptness in utilizing both, official and unofficial APIs for data acquisition
-- Wrapped all the scraping functions in a class, so that all the scraping operations (via official or unofficial API) can be done via a single object
+- Organized scraping functionalities within a unified `Client` class, streamlining operations via a single object
-- Did the file/data operations in batches as to ensure that the I/O operations don't slow down the scraping process
+- Employed batch processing for file and data operations within the scraper, optimizing performance by mitigating I/O bottlenecks

 <br>

 Some features of the webserver:
-- Implemented error handling as to ensure that if something does not work, the user gets to know exactly why
+- Utilized a custom optimized K-Nearest Neighbors algorithm for recommendation generation
+- Implemented MongoDB as the database backend for efficient data storage and flexible querying capabilities
+- Containerized the web server using Docker for seamless deployment and execution across diverse environments
+- Implemented extensive and thorough error handling
-- Minimilistic yet responsive frontend, no clutter or bloat
+- Designed a minimalist yet responsive frontend interface, prioritizing usability and simplicity without unnecessary clutter

 <br>